learning-zone/angular-basics/README.md

 #### Q. ***What is State function?***

-Angular\'s state() function is used to define different states to call at the end of each transition.
+Angular state() function is used to define different states to call at the end of each transition.
 This function takes two arguments a unique name like open or closed and a style() function.
 For example, you can write a open state function
 ```typescript
 state('open', style({